-A tithe was one tenth of the produce of agricultural land levied for the support of the official, State-established Church of Ireland and its clergymen.
+A tithe was one tenth of the produce of agricultural land levied for the support of the official, state-established Church of Ireland and its clergymen.
 Under the Tithe Composition (Ireland) Act, 1823, this was converted into a monetary tax and the Tithe Applotment Books were compiled at various dates between 1823 and 1837 for the purpose of assessing the amount of this tax that occupiers of agricultural holdings above one acre should pay in tithes to the Church of Ireland.
-There is a manuscript book for almost every parish in the country giving the names of occupiers, the amount of land held and the sums to be paid in tithes.
+There is a manuscript book for almost every parish in the country, giving the names of occupiers, the amount of land held, and the sums to be paid in tithes.

-The original books are held in the National Archives and can be consulted on microfilm only in the Reading Room or can be searched free of charge on our family history website at www.genealogy.nationalarchives.ie.
+The original books are held in the National Archives and can be consulted on microfilm only in the Reading Room, or can be searched free of charge on our family history website genealogy.nationalarchives.ie.

 Basic surname searches of the website will yield results identifying the townland, parish and county in which the name appears in the Tithe Applotment Books.

-A list of the Tithe Applotment Books arranged by Church of Ireland parish is available in the Reading Room.
-The books for the six counties of Northern Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry (Derry) and Tyrone) are held in the Public Record Office of Northern Ireland (PRONI) in Belfast but microfilm copies are held in the National Archives
+A list of the Tithe Applotment books, arranged by Church of Ireland parish, is available in the Reading Room.
+The books for the six counties of Northern Ireland are held in the Public Record Office of Northern Ireland (PRONI) in Belfast, but microfilm copies are held in the National Archives.